-Check out our Advanced Excel Skills Course to help you simplify complex information.
+Check out our Advanced Excel Skills Course to learn how to simplify complex information.

 #8 Design skills

-One of the least discussed yet most important financial modeling skills is having an eye for design and aesthetics.
-A good model is easy to follow, and easy on the eyes – it should have clean formatting, beautiful charts, and graphs, and look professional.
+One of the least discussed, yet most important, financial modeling skills is having an eye for design and aesthetics.
+A good financial model is easy to follow and easy on the eyes – it should have clean formatting, beautiful charts and graphs, and look professional.
 This is one of the 3 pillars of our Analyst Trifecta method, which we outline in our guide on how to be a great financial analyst.

 #9 Presentation skills

-A good financial modeler will be able to create an effective PowerPoint Presentation and Pitchbook to communicate the results of the model to managers, executives, or clients.
+A great financial modeler will also be able to create an effective PowerPoint Presentation and Pitchbook to communicate the results of the model to managers, executives, or clients.

 #10 Detail vs high-level strategy

-A great analyst possesses the rare ability to easily zooming into extreme levels of detail in a model and quickly zoom out to high-level business strategy.
-Most people are stronger at one over the other, however, some people have the rare gift of being good at both.
+A great analyst possesses the rare ability to easily zoom in on extreme levels of detail in a model and then quickly zoom out to high-level business strategy.
+Most people are stronger at one than the other, however, some people have the rare gift of being good at both.